Pippa Crerar

-Pippa Crerar (born 19 June 1976) is a British journalist who is the political editor of The Guardian.
+Pippa Crerar (born 19 June 1976) is a Scottish journalist who is the political editor of The Guardian.
 She was previously the Daily Mirrors political editor from 2018 to 2022.
 While at the Mirror, she reported extensively on Partygate, a political scandal that culminated in the resignation of Boris Johnson as Prime Minister.

-Early and personal life
+Early life

 Crerar was born in Edinburgh, Scotland, on 19 June 1976.
-She spent her childhood in Edinburgh and in Glasgow, where she attended The Glasgow Academy.
+She was educated at the Glasgow Academy.
 Her father ran a printing company and her mother is an academic.
 Crerar attended Newcastle University, where she studied English.
 She was a Scott Trust Bursary recipient on City University's postgraduate newspaper journalism course.